Skip to content

 bash

-Compilation
+Compilation surface

 bash

-# Single file to stdout
+# Single file to stdout (handy for inspection)

-planctl src/zsx/item_list.zsx
+planctl src/features/tasks/zsx/task_list.zsx

-# Batch transform directory
+# Batch transform a directory tree

-planctl src/zsx/ src/ui/
+planctl src/zsx/ src/fragments/

-# Explicit target language
+# Explicit codegen backend

-planctl --target zig src/zsx/ src/ui/
+planctl --target zig src/zsx/ src/fragments/

-planctl clean src/ui/
+planctl clean src/fragments/

-Template Syntax
+Template syntax

 jsx